addyosmani/backbone-fundamentals/backbone-fundamentals.md

 It has long been considered bad practice (and computationally expensive) to manually create large blocks of HTML markup in-memory through string concatenation.
 Developers using this technique often find themselves iterating through their data, wrapping it in nested divs and using outdated techniques such as ```document.write``` to inject the 'template' into the DOM.
 This approach often means keeping scripted markup inline with standard markup, which can quickly become difficult to read and maintain, especially when building large applications.

 JavaScript templating libraries (such as Handlebars.js or Mustache) are often used to define templates for views as HTML markup containing template variables.
 These template blocks can be either stored externally or within script tags with a custom type (e.g 'text/template').
-Variables are delimited using a variable syntax (e.g {{title}}).
+Variables are delimited using a variable syntax (e.g <%= title %>).
 Javascript template libraries typically accept data in JSON, and the grunt work of populating templates with data is taken care of by the framework itself.
-This has a several benefits, particularly when opting to store templates externally as enables applications to load templates dynamically on an as-needed basis.
+This has a several benefits, particularly when opting to store templates externally which enables applications to load templates dynamically on an as-needed basis.

 Let's compare two examples of HTML templates.
 One is implemented using the popular Handlebars.js library, and the other uses Underscore's 'microtemplates'.